boazbk/tcs/lec_04_code_and_data.md

 Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by  interactive proof systems that we will discuss much later in this course) and  the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.^[The reverse direction of compiling NAND to C code, is much easier.
 We show code for a `NAND2C` function in the appendix.]

 Going one by one over the instruction sets of such computers and translating them to NAND snippets is no  fun, but it is a feasible thing to do.
-In fact, ultimately this is very similar to the transformation that takes place in converting our high level code to actual silicon gates that (as we will see in the next lecture) are not so different from the operations of a NAND program.
+In fact, ultimately this is very similar to the transformation that takes place in converting our high level code to actual silicon gates that are not so different from the operations of a NAND program.
 Indeed, tools such as [MyHDL](http://www.myhdl.org/) that transform "Python to Silicon" can be used to convert a Python program to a NAND program.

 The NAND programming language is just a teaching tool, and by no means do I suggest that writing NAND programs, or compilers to NAND, is a practical, useful, or even enjoyable activity.